 JMFA GETS TO WORK

 Cullen told Snodgrass that they could certainly renegotiate the debit card processor contract.
-But he also suggested switching from one EFT network to another, saying The Bank of Marion could make more on their interchange.
+But he also suggested switching from one EFT network to another, saying the bank could make more on interchange.

 “We wouldn’t have even thought of that,” explained Snodgrass.
 “We were thinking small; we were thinking, OK, we’ll negotiate with our card processor and get a better deal on that.
 But JT had all this experience and knowledge and knew that we could work the network contract as well as ‘level up’ with our card brand vendor to move up to a preferred customer status.”